step-by-step-tutorial/springboot-tutorial/logger-log4j2-database/README.md

 ### Install Dockerized MySQL

 Create a docker compose file named `docker-compose.yml` then copy and paste the following script.
-There are two clients to help you for interacting with MySQL therefore you can select one of them, MySQL workbench or Adminer.
-If you install MySQL via docker compose script in this project then it will be initialized via docker compose script.
+There are two clients to help you for interacting with MySQL therefore you can select one of them, [MySQL workbench](https://www.mysql.com/products/workbench) or [Adminer](https://www.adminer.org/).
+If you install MySQL via docker compose script mentioned below then database will be initialized and configured and, you don't need to initialize it manually.

 ```yaml
 version: "3.8"